Ruffneck (song)

-With this single Lyte also received her first Grammy Award nomination for Best Rap Solo Performance at the 36th Grammy Awards in February 1994, but lost to Dr. Dre's "Let Me Ride".

-In 2011 it was included on XXL's "250 Greatest Hip-Hop Songs of the 90s" list.
+With the single Lyte also received her first Grammy Award nomination for Best Rap Solo Performance at the 36th Grammy Awards in February 1994, but lost to Dr. Dre's "Let Me Ride".
+In 2011, it was included on XXL's "250 Greatest Hip-Hop Songs of the 90s" list.
 In April 2013, the song was included No. 17 on Complex's "The 50 Best Rap Songs by Women" list.
 "Ruffneck" was listed in the Rock Song Index: The 7500 Most Important Songs for the Rock and Roll Era (2005) by Bruce Pollock.

 Conception and composition

 The song contains a much more aggressive style than its previous singles.
-In Ruffneck, which has been described as an "ode to thug love", MC Lyte explicitly talks about her sexual preference for men who have a "wicked smile with a mouth full of gold teeth", "dude with a attitude" who'll "smack it, lick it, swallow it up style."
+In Ruffneck, which has been described as an "ode to thug love", MC Lyte explicitly talks about her sexual preference for men who have an "evil smile with a mouth full of gold teeth", "dude with a attitude" who'll "smack it, lick it, swallow it up style."

 As Lyte told Vibe magazine in 2011, the song came about after then-Atlantic vice president Sylvia Rhone sent it to Virginia to work with Teddy Riley and his production team, who already had tracks ready for her.

 Regarding her use of the expression "ruffneck" she commented "I started talking about having something that gives tribute to West Indians because I grew up around that culture.
 And ruffneck happened to be a term that was used in West Indian culture.
 It was the feel that New York was going through."
 Years later Lyte was asked what happened to the girl who wanted a ruffneck, to which she replied "She’s older now.
 She still wants a ruffneck, but a ruffneck that’s a little more into the same things I’m into.
 Back then, I was still finding my way and was just someone who was willing to grow.
 So I’m not looking for the same ruffneck that I was looking back for then."